istreamlabs/protoc-gen-huma/README.md

 ### One-of Support

 This is an interesting one.
 Huma doesn't support one-of out of the box, despite [JSON-Schema having support for it](https://json-schema.org/draft/2019-09/json-schema-core.html#rfc.section.9.2.1).
 For now we expose individual fields.
-If you set multiple then you get undefined behavior (one will win).
+If you set multiple in the request JSON then you get a validation error.

 Go generates an intermediate type and a wrapper struct for a single field.
 This is why our field representations have a `OneOf` attribute which corresponds to the single generated Go field name for all the possible fields in the one-of.
 This is used in the template to set the right field.